 There are many compelling benefits to receiving live-in care, and not enduring the upset and upheaval of moving into a care home to get the care and support you need.
 Not least that it means that you can get pet and home care from a professional carer who will support you to continue to have the relationship you always have had with your pet.
 As part of the live-in care service we provide, your professional carer will be happy to walk your dog, ensure your pets are groomed and feed them when required, meaning you can focus on having the quality time you want to enjoy your pet – just as you always have – without the worry or burden of caring for them if you do not feel able.

-High-quality home care for you, and in home pet care for your pet
+High-quality home care for you, and your pet

 Our care is focused on keeping people safely and happily in the comfort and familiarity of their own home, whilst improving their overall health and well-being.
 Care is provided on a one-to-one basis and is highly personalised reflecting not just an individual’s care needs, but their choices, wishes and social preferences so they are able to maintain as much independence as possible and live a healthy and happy life.
 The care of your pets is very much part of our care planning process as they are a very important part of how you wish to live your life.